BeyondScheme/BeyondScheme.github.io/_posts/2016-11-22-monads-in-recurring-payment-handling.md

 When you will grasp the idea behind monads then it is worth to check other related concepts like functors and applicatives.
 There is a great article about [functors, applicatives, and monads in pictures](http://adit.io/posts/2013-04-17-functors,_applicatives,_and_monads_in_pictures.html).

-If you want to learn more about monads in ruby examples then definitely check presentation [Refactoring Ruby with Monads by Tom Stuart](https://www.youtube.com/watch?v=J1jYlPtkrqQ).
+If you want to learn more about monads in Ruby examples then definitely check presentation [Refactoring Ruby with Monads by Tom Stuart](https://www.youtube.com/watch?v=J1jYlPtkrqQ).

 Do not forget the dry-monads gem has other monads examples like `Maybe` or `Try` monad.
 Check the [dry-monads docs](http://dry-rb.org/gems/dry-monads/)!